The Carriage House

 for the Arts

 The Carriage House for the Arts recognizes how the history of the building and its residents are interwoven with the rich history of Roxbury and Boston.
-The preservation project promotes reflection on this history, recognizing that how we relate to the past catalyzes our imagining possible futures.
+The adaptive re-use and community-engagement project promotes reflection on this history, recognizing that how we relate to the past catalyzes our imagining possible futures.
 Once used to store vehicles, the house itself will become a vehicle for creative collaboration, community gathering, and education.